denysvitali/sonos-web/README.md

 - Git
 - A [Sonos Audio System](https://www.sonos.com/)
 - An internet browser (Firefox is recommended)
+- ffmpeg (in order to use the YouTube plugin)

 ### Instructions
 1. Clone the repo